Introduction to Foxwoods Casino Trip Report 2018

 Foxwoods Casino Trip Report 2018: High Limit Slots Pull Event Observations

 On Saturday, after a late morning group breakfast, Eric Rosenthal from the Vegas Confessions podcast had organized a high limit slot pull for this Gamblepalooza event.
-This had been planned by Cousin Vito for some time, with Eric using his vast experience from other meetup events to help run this slot pull.
+Cousin Vito had planned to have a slot pull for some time, with Eric using his vast experience from other meetup events to help run it.

-Not to boor you with the details of successfully organizing such an event, quite a few interesting tidbits stand out which I think you might find of interest.
-Prior to the event, I wondered if anyone would ask Professor Slots for his opinion.
+Not to bore you with the details of successfully organizing such an event, quite a few exciting tidbits stand out which I think you might find of interest.
+Before the event, I wondered if anyone would ask Professor Slots for his opinion.

 First off, my current understanding is that Eric had a bet with Vito about how many people would attend this breakfast.
 I did mention these were all gamblers, right?
 In the follow-up podcasts that have since come out, I learned that this bet existed.

 And, at the time, I didn’t know there was a group breakfast.
 I didn’t, that is, until Eric saw me in the hallway that morning saying that there was one.
 I attended when asked, of course.
-Again, I did mention these are gamblers, right?
-And, gamblers like to win!
+Again, I did mention these are gamblers?
+And, players like to win!

 With that connection, I sat with Eric and his wife at breakfast, and I had a few moments to explain what I’d learned about winning at slots at Foxwoods Casino.
 When I suggested moving from slot machine to slot machine, to win a little at each, Eric kindly explained to me that doing so would be unpopular with the crowd.
-Lynching is such an ugly word, don’t you think?
+Lynching is such an ugly word.
+Right?

 But, during the event itself, Eric was able to try a few of my suggestions.
 I don’t think they helped much, but the high limit slots pull didn’t occur in the casino I would have picked.
 It took place in one of the older casinos, as it happens.

-So, with everyone gathered around, Eric started off the event by carefully reading through the rules none of us had actually read.
-Basically, the plan was anyone who cared to could buy in with one or more shares of $100.
+So, with everyone gathered around, Eric started off the event by reviewing the rules none of us had read.
+The plan was anyone who cared to could buy in with one or more shares of $100.
 Altogether, about 30 people had purchased 44 shares.
 Therefore, in this hand, Eric had $4,400.

 Another agreement amongst the group was to either double our money or spend it all.
 Unless we went over $8,800 at any point, we would spend it all.
 Cool, huh?

 Quickly, I should mention that they needed a volunteer to accept the tax burden for any taxable jackpot won.
-I have to say, I was a little shocked when nobody volunteered.
+I was a little shocked when nobody volunteered.
 When I saw this, I naturally stepped forward and volunteered.
 The applause was nice.

 The next step was Eric recommending that it be my players reward club card in the machine to get the associated rewards points for betting these thousands of dollars.